simonw/s3-credentials/docs/help.md

-  delete-user         Delete specified users, their access keys and their... get-cors-policy     Get CORS policy for a bucket get-object          Download an object from an S3 bucket list-bucket         List contents of bucket list-buckets        List buckets list-roles          List roles
+  delete-user         Delete specified users, their access keys and their... get-cors-policy     Get CORS policy for a bucket get-object          Download an object from an S3 bucket get-objects         Download multiple objects from an S3 bucket list-bucket         List contents of bucket list-buckets        List buckets list-roles          List roles